 Both need a change in lifestyle and a call to action by the public.
-But, it is the level of inaction by the public that can be frustrating.
-With COVID-19, many people still live in a state of denial that it cannot happen to them.
-This is despite the overwhelming amount of evidence that it can be deadly.
+Like with COVID-19, many people still live in a state of denial that it cannot happen to them.
+This is despite the overwhelming amount of evidence.
 For those not experiencing its ill effects - there is almost an element of indifference.
-The media recently reported that huge numbers of people visited parks and beaches.
-This was despite strong advice not to.
+The media regularly reporting huge numbers of people congregating, despite strong advice not to.

 Climate change is very similar in that respect.
 Devastating natural disasters are increasing in frequency and well documented.
 Yet there is still an insufficient call to action by many people and governments.

-Water crises happened in Cape Town (in South Africa) & Chennai (in India) - where these cities ran out of fresh water.
+Cape Town (in South Africa) & Chennai (in India) have run out of fresh water.
 There have been devastating fires in Australia.
 US coastal regions have experienced major flooding.
 Europe has experienced deadly heatwaves.

-These events should alert people to be more mindful about consumption habits ... and its impact on climate change.
-But it has not done so at a rate where meaningful results are seen.
+These events should alert people to be more mindful about consumption habits and their impact on climate change.
+Yet it has not done so at a rate where meaningful results can be seen.

 Many developed nations have taken on huge amounts of debt to bail out their economies.
 For many of these countries, this debt is unaffordable.
-How this debt will be serviced and repaid is not a decision for today... future generations will be responsible to pick up the tab.
+How this debt will be serviced and repaid is not a decision for today.
+Future generations will have to pick up the tab.
 It will be difficult for them to do so - and they are likely to experience significant financial hardship.

 Knowing all this, why is it that governments are taking such aggressive measures?
 The answer is – with COVID-19, danger is imminent.
-Almost every government has this problem sitting right on their doorstep.
-The fear is there - forcing them to be pro-active.
+Almost every government sees the problem sitting right on their doorstep.
+The fear is there and forces them to be pro-active.

 The effects of climate change are also real.
-It poses an equal level of threat – if not more – compared to the COVID-19.
+They pose an equal level of threat – if not more – compared to COVID-19.
 But it is not taken seriously yet for 3 major reasons:

 - Powerful Influencers: There is lobbying by major and powerful companies in the fossil-fuel industry.
 They block attempts to reduce emissions of planet-warming gases.
 Often powerful companies dominate key sectors of the economy e.g. energy & agriculture.
 Some of them are also major players in dictating economic policies.
 For example, the pre-dominant use of GM cotton seeds in India.
 A handful of companies sell these.

 - Psychology: Humans are not very good at processing the impact of tomorrow’s changes today.
 Climate science, and its impact on change, happens over longer time periods.
-This makes it difficult for most people to comprehend the effects of tomorrow today - and therefore be afraid of.
+This makes it difficult for most people to comprehend and fear the effects of tomorrow today.

 - Politics: The voting public judge politicians on the impact their policies have on the prosperity of the economy.
 They (the public) see if there is any benefit in it for them.

-The effects of climate change looks likely to get more intense with the passage of time.
+The effects of climate change look likely to get more intense with the passage of time.
 This is if we can rely on research and science.
-Natural calamities can be catastrophic.
-It can affect people mentally & physically.
+Natural calamities can be catastrophic, affecting people mentally & physically.
 It can also be financially devastating to people and economies.
-Because we cannot see events in the present - it does not mean that it cannot happen.
+Just because we cannot see events in the present - it does not mean that it cannot happen.

 However, adopting clean living and eco-friendly habits should not be done just out of fear.
 There should be a deeper understanding of why we all ought to do this.
 It is a way for all to re-connect with nature and tune in to our true selves.

 All countries are united in the fight against COVID 19.
 The world came to a halt for a period of time.
 Everyone is sacrificing convenience.
-A heavy price is being paid in the short term in hoping for a better future.
+A heavy price is being paid in the short term in the of a better future.

-If climate change is similar in logic to the COVID 19 shouldn’t we all be adopting the same stance?
+If climate change is similar in logic to COVID 19, shouldn’t we all be adopting the same stance?
 Buying better, which might not be more cost effective yet, but see the benefit in the long term?

-One way of doing it is by buying products made from Organic cotton.
+One way of doing so is to buy products made from 100% organic cotton.
 It contributes to the well-being of the planet.
-It also benefits the health of farmers mentally & physically.
+It also benefits the health and wellbeing of farmers.